 BONUS: Basilica of Santa Maria del Popolo

 Located in the Piazza del Popolo, one of Rome’s major piazzas, this Basilica is one of my favorite places to see in Rome.
 Its late Baroque design includes a lot of macabre details, such as skulls and bones that can be found in tombs and monuments inside.

 Here, St. Peter’s is being crucified upside down, per his request.
 Pay attention to the dirty bottom foot of the worker.
-Gesture like this showing the realities of life were considered scandalous in the 17th century, but were also considered to be groundbreaking in the arts.
+Gestures like this showing the realities of life were scandalous in the 17th century, but were also groundbreaking in the arts.